F77-code/tinylog/README.md

 # tinylog

-logzip is a Python logging extension that compresses and shortens verbose log messages.
-It’s designed to shrink large SQL queries and repetitive data while keeping them readable.
-Works as a decorator for logger methods, saves disk space, and improves log clarity.
+**tinylog** is a Python logging extension that shrinks verbose logs into compact, readable messages.
+Optimized for heavy SQL queries and large payloads, it trims redundant fields, compresses patterns,
+and integrates seamlessly with the standard `logging` module via decorators.